 2.«#» “Tier 2 Vintage Rate”(XX/XX/XX Version) means a Tier 2 Rate(s) at which customers may elect to purchase Firm Requirements Power in accordance with section 2.5 of Exhibit C. [LF, SL, BL]

+Option 1: Include the following for customers that are not JOEs.

 2.«#» “Total Retail Load”(XX/XX/XX Version) means all retail electric power consumption, including electric system losses, within a customer’s electrical system, excluding:

 (1) those loads BPA and the customer have agreed are non-firm or interruptible loads